 Regular and Co-op

-What Students Are Saying About Microbiology at the University of Guelph:
+What Students Are Saying About FIrst-year Science at the University of Guelph:

 The variety of courses offered in the program cover a broad range of topics such as medical microbiology, infectious diseases, immunology, and antimicrobials, as well as environmental and food microbiology.
 Undergraduate laboratories will provide you with many practical skills in working with a variety of microbes and analyzing microbial processes at both the cellular and molecular levels.
 In your upper years, you will also have the opportunity to access some of the University of Guelph’s outstanding research labs and facilities through coursework or independant research projects.